Posted by Vikram Rathod

-The 302 redirect has been used historically to indicate “Moved Temporarily”.
+The 302 redirects have been used historically to indicate “Moved Temporarily”.
 As it indicates to the search engines that it is not a permanent redirect, there is no link juice that passes to the temporarily replaced page.
 302’s are only needed in rare cases.
-Users and webmasters do not need to think on how or why it should be employed.
-If is recommended to get in touch with a webmaster to make sure that the 302 redirect is done properly, in case you think that you need it.
+Users and webmasters do not need to think about how or why it should be employed.
+It is recommended to get in touch with a webmaster to make sure that the 302 redirects are done properly, in case you think that you need it.

 This used to be a very common way to redirect in the early days of the web, wherein a page would actually load first before being sent to the new URL.
 Many webmasters are no longer employing the meta refresh for redirecting the traffic, due to the negative impact on the user’s experience.
 It may take several seconds to send the visitor to the right destination.
 301 is the undisputed leader when it comes to redirecting that helps in sending the visitor to the right page from the beginning.